français magyar deutsch |

 anti-Semitism in Hungary in the 1930s made him fear the worst.

 Joseph Kreutzer studied Fine Arts in Budapest and then in Munich where he met his cousin Hanna.
 The two young people fell in love and married despite their being cousins.
 Once they had finished their studies, they moved to Budapest to a beautiful studio overlooking the Danube.
 They offered all kinds of services in the field of applied arts, ranging from advertising posters to theatre sets, textiles and furniture design.
 Hanna did the designing while Joseph ran the projects.
 Hanna taught too.
-Joseph looked on his wife’s sessions with Gitta Mallasz and Lili Strausz with tolerance, but enjoyed following their discussions when they dealt with major philosophical questions (SB, Ch II, 7) and sometimes even took part in them. …to becoming a messenger from Heaven When the messengers appeared in
+Joseph looked on his wife’s sessions with Gitta Mallasz and Lili Strausz with tolerance, but enjoyed following their discussions when they dealt with major philosophical questions (SB, Ch II, 7) and sometimes even took part in them. …to becoming a messenger from Heaven When the

 Budaliget, Joseph first viewed these encounters as old wives’ tales and